pedroblossbraga/ObjectOrientedProgrammingAlgorithms/README.md

 =================================

-Implementation of a class (Order) with methods of the sorting algorithms:
+Implementation of a class (Sort) with methods of the sorting algorithms:
 - Selection Sort
 - Bubble Sort
 - Insertion Sort